andreasdominik/Susi/docs/src/pages/configuration.md

 Configuartionj of the session manager which runs sequences of actions, such as `hotword -> record -> stt -> nlu -> publish intent`.

+The session timeout controls after how many seconds of inactivity a session is ended by the session manager.
+During skill development shorter timeouts are used (such as 5 sec) to avoid waiting if a component crashes.

 #### [duckling]
-Insert the correct installation dir to susi.toml (/opt/Duckling/duckling) with the leading / to enforce absolute path.
+Insert the correct installation dir to susi.toml (/opt/Rustling) with the leading / to enforce absolute path.
-If an externam duckling-service is used, correct host and password information must be provided.
+By default a local rustling implementation is used and configured.

 #### [skills]
 The skills daemon will start all skills in `skills_dir` and all subdirectories.